 In this sense, traditional programming would have users write specific instructions to solve problems.
-They are designed in a manner where their developer has to create the boundaries, rules and logic which tie each program process to a specific outcome.
+They are designed in a manner where their developer has to create the boundaries, rules, and logic that tie each program process to a specific outcome.
 This approach has defined traditional computers and is still widely used for executing basic operations like calculations or sorting data.

 Let’s take a detailed look into some of the common differences between these two approaches:

 The first difference between these two approaches is based on the kind of data they use for their processes.
 Machine learning can work through various dynamic and unstructured datasets to identify patterns and perform predictive analysis.
 On the other hand, traditional programming is entirely dependent on structured and static data.

 One example of this can be considered with a program designed to predict stock prices.
 The machine learning algorithms can view everything from social media sentiment and official company data to news articles for understanding market patterns and predicting future trends that could impact stock prices.
 On the other hand, traditional programming would attempt to predict stock prices by looking at fixed data sets for financial information, like past prices.